guibouland/MacTrack2/README.md

 The `train` folder consists of `train_x` which is a folder containing all the frames that served to train the model.
 They must be from the red channel (so macrophages).
 The `train_y` folder contains the "masks".
 Each frame in the `train_x` folder must be hand-cut in the ImageJ program.
 You must add "Regions of Interest" on each frame and then save it as a `.zip` file containing all the ROIs in a single frame.
 You must do it for all frames in the `train_x` folder.
 Thanks to the `kartezio` module and the methods it is using, you don't need a lot of frame to make a good `train` dataset.
 For instance, Axel used only 26 frames, which is a very small number for a learning set.

 Then comes the `test` folder.
 You don't have to worry about the `test_x` folder, it will be added when you run the `gettingstarted_example` file.
 It contains the frames of your red channel video.
 The `test_y` is a bit special.
 It is only here for structure.
-In fact, the one we provided in the `Example` folder consists of empty `.zip` files.
+In fact, the one we provided in the `examples/imput` folder consists of empty `.zip` files.
 The number depends on the length of your video (number of frames).
 The `Set_up/empty_zip.py` helps you create these files.

 The `dataset.csv` file is a summary of the different paths of your dataset.
 It is possible to make it by running the `dataset_csv.py` file.
 Finally, the `META.json` file is linked to the `dataset.csv` file as you can see input and label.
 Input is an image with format hsv and label are ROI files with format polygon (this `META.json` file was made to match functions from the kartezio library).